 To be financially eligible for the program, your household must earn no more than 200% of the national poverty guidelines.
 This means that to be eligible as a single adult, you must earn $23,540 or less annually.
 If you have four people in your household, your annual household income must be at $48,500 or less.

-Why is Free Minds so focused on the humanities?
-We believe that studying the humanities provides students with some truly unique skills that can serve them in college, in their careers, in their families and in their personal lives far beyond the nine months in the program.
+Why is Free Minds focused on the humanities?
+Studying the humanities provides students with skills of reflection and communication that can be used in college, in the workplace, in family life and beyond.

-Studying the humanities means grappling with big questions about what it means to be human, reading and deciphering texts in a community of learners, communicating one’s own perspective, understanding others’ perspectives, distinguishing logical arguments from faulty ones, and reflecting on one’s own life and place in society.
-Not only do these practices prepare people to think critically and communicate more effectively at school and on the job, but they also help make life meaningful.
+In studying the humanities, we grapple with big questions about the human condition, reading texts in a community of learners, communicating one’s perspective, understanding others’ perspectives, and reflecting on one’s life and society.
+These practices help people to think critically and communicate effectively at school and on the job.
+In our view, they also help make life meaningful.

 What if I haven’t been in school in years?
-Many of our students come to Free Minds after years out of the classroom.
-Free Minds offers a supportive environment for nontraditional students to reenter the classroom.
-A writing consultant works with students in class and one-on-one to build writing skills, and in-class workshops on study skills, financial aid, time management, and other topics prepare students for college classes.
+Free Minds offers a supportive environment for adult students to reenter the classroom, and Free Minds students often come to the program after being out of school for many years.
+A writing instructor works with students in class and one-on-one to build writing skills.
+We offer in-class workshops on active reading, goal setting, time management, and other topics prepare students for next steps.

-Why is it a requirement that applicants can not have been enrolled in college in the past two years?
-A crucial part of our mission is to find those who have faced formidable barriers to college education and help them to get a foot in the door.
-Many candidates for Free Minds have never been to college before, while others have completed several semesters of college classes.
-By focusing on students who have been out of college for at least two years, we attempt to reach those with the greatest need for this supportive, engaging college environment.
+Why can’t I have been enrolled in college in the past two years?
+We want to make space for those who have faced barriers to college education and help them get a foot in the door.
+By focusing on students who have been out of college for at least two years, we aim to reach those with the greatest need for this supportive, engaging environment.

 If I am accepted, do I become a University of Texas student?
 Free Minds is a partnership between UT, Austin Community College, and Foundation Communities.
-The class is taught by professors from UT Austin and ACC, but students earn credit through ACC.
-All students enrolled in Free Minds are registered ACC students with the associated privileges, including library, tutoring, and computer lab access.
+The class is taught by professors from UT Austin and ACC, and students earn college credit through ACC.
+All students enrolled in Free Minds are registered ACC students with the associated privileges and responsibilities, including library, tutoring, and computer lab access.

 Who can I call with other questions?
-You can contact Vivé Griffith, project director, at (512) 610-7961 or via email at FreeMinds@foundcom.org.
+You can contact Amelia Pace-Borah, academic director, at (512) 610-7962 or via email at FreeMinds@foundcom.org.